 Complications can be divided into those resulting from endotracheal intubation, from mechanical ventilation itself, or from prolonged immobility and inability to eat normally.

-The presence of an endotracheal tube causes risk of sinusitis (which is rarely of clinical importance), ventilator-associated pneumonia (see Pneumonia: Hospital-Acquired Pneumonia), tracheal stenosis, vocal cord injury, and rarely tracheal-esophageal or tracheal-vascular fistula.
+The presence of an endotracheal tube causes risk of sinusitis (which is rarely of clinical importance), ventilator-associated pneumonia (see Hospital-Acquired Pneumonia), tracheal stenosis, vocal cord injury, and, very rarely, tracheal-esophageal or tracheal-vascular fistula.
 Purulent tracheal aspirate in a febrile patient who has an elevated WBC count > 48 h after ventilation has begun suggests ventilator-associated pneumonia.

 Complications of ongoing mechanical ventilation itself include pneumothorax, O2 toxicity, hypotension, and VALI.